Erick7451/Sabine-Cluster/README.md

 -rw-r--r-- 1 eeplater kakadiaris   48 Jul 11 20:43 startup.sh
 -rw-r--r-- 1 eeplater kakadiaris   55 Jul 17 15:33 test.sh
 ```
-We can see that we have all rights for this files.
 In fact, you can even see the name of your administrator.
-For me, its **kakadiaris**.
-For this reason, I have permission to access the kakadiaris server and transfer my datasets.
+For me, its **kakadiaris**, and for this reason, I have permission to access the server and transfer my datasets (keep in mind that restrictions become very strict once you venture of your home or administrative directory).
 ```linux
 [eeplater@sabine ~]$ cd /project/kakadiaris/;ls -l
 total 8